Exposure to substances or mixtures in the workplace can pose significant health risks to workers.

 Records of air monitoring must be kept for a minimum of 30 years and must be made available to workers who are exposed.

-We are currently reviewing exposure standards to ensure they are based on the highest quality evidence and supported by a rigorous, scientific approach.
+We are currently reviewing the workplace exposure standards to ensure they are based on the highest quality evidence and supported by a rigorous, scientific approach.

-- recommended changes (if any) to the level of individual exposure standards, and
+- recommended changes (if any) to the level of individual workplace exposure standards, and

 - the costs and benefits associated with any proposed changes.